Echen1246/codeafk/README.md

 - [Codex setup and known issues](./CODEX.md)

-After setup, start AFK from the repo you want Codex to work in:
+After setup, enter 'afk' from the repo you want Codex to work in:

 ```bash
 cd /path/to/your/project